srobo/team-emails/SR2025/2025-03-13-competition-details.md

 Before then, we have a few important updates and reminders for you:

+## Event overview

+The [Competition][programme-competition] is a two day event and is the culmination of all your team's hard work over the past six months.
+As you are hopefully aware, this year the competition is being held at the University of Southampton on the weekend of [**Saturday 12th April** and **Sunday 13th April**][competition-event-page].

+Your robot will compete in a number of league matches, used to seed the knockout stages, as well as having time to make improvements.

 ## Attendance details

 Thanks to everyone who has already provided their attendance details.
 If you haven't done that yet, or things have changed substantially please [provide attendance details][attendace-details].